-Later on, the team considered using an alternate “RS2300” powerplant: a 300 horsepower, normally-aspirated, 2290 cc “420R” F2 engine developed by Formula engine designer Brian Hart.
-Since the engines were to be mounted in the front and longitudinal position, weight distribution became a huge concern, so the engineers had the idea to use a rear transaxle system to better the weight bias.
-This is where the experience of John Wheeler came into play since he had previously worked in the development of the Porsche 928: a car also sporting a front engine and rear transaxle.
-Wheeler’s expertise would also see that the long driveshaft between the engine and transaxle be replaced by an aluminum torque tube which greatly helped in overall chassis rigidity.
+Wheeler’s expertise would also see that the long driveshaft between the engine and transaxle be replaced by an aluminium torque tube which greatly helped in overall chassis rigidity.
 Other important improvements to the rally cars featured central locking wheels, like a circuit race car, to allow for quicker tire changes.
-Such new technologies and different setups considerations meant that the project was plagued with a lot of technical problems and delays.
+Such new offerings and different setup considerations meant that the project was plagued with a lot of technical problems and delays.
+This is when the purity of design got however a bit tarnished when the need to use some items from the Ford “parts bin” arose to speed up the process.

-In fact, plans to begin production of the 200 homologation units at the Saarlouis plant in Germany were in the final phase when the news came from Ford’s upper management that they now wanted a four wheel drive car.
-Upon advice from the engineers, Ford originally approved a two-step program for the 1700T; for the 1983 season, they would go forward competing with the rear wheel drive version while developing a four wheel drive system, then produce a second batch of 200 homologation cars (these would be four wheel drive) which should be ready to compete in 1984.
-A few months later, Ford appointed a new motorsport director, Stuart Turner, who would scrap all the plans for the RS1700T in favor of developing a brand new car from scratch.
+Meanwhile, four road versions of the car were produced for various durability and safety tests, three were RHD, one LHD.
+Plans to begin production of the 200 homologation units at the Saarlouis plant in Germany were in the final phase when the news came from Ford’s upper management that they now wanted a four-wheel drive car.
+Upon advice from the engineers, the Blue Oval’s brass approved a two-step program for the RS1700T; for the 1983 season, they would go forward competing with the rear-wheel drive version while developing a four-wheel drive system, then produce a second batch of 200 homologation cars (these would be four-wheel drive) which should be ready to compete in 1984.
+A few months later, Ford appointed a new motorsport director, Stuart Turner, who would scrap all the plans for the RS1700T in favour of developing a brand new and entirely bespoke rally car from scratch.

-For the Ford RS team, this meant losing over two years of hard work on the RS1700T, of which 18 prototypes were already built.
-This prompted much frustration within the team.
+For the Ford RallyeSport team, this meant losing over two years of hard work on the RS1700T, of which 18 prototypes had been built.
+This prompted much frustration within the Boreham bunch.
 However, not all efforts were in vain as many of the RS1700T’s features would carry over to the new car, including the Cosworth BDT unit (the 200 homologation engines were already built) that went on to power the replacement car, the now famous RS200.
-It is easy to argue that, if not for the new four wheel drive standard, the RS1700T would have definitely been the car to beat in the WRC.
+It is easy to argue that, if not for the new four-wheel drive standard, the RS1700T would have definitely been one of the main contenders to beat in the WRC.

 |Conception/Production||1980~1982||# built: 18|